 Involve the Right Team Members

-Just as there is no one-size-fits-all sales compensation plan for organizations, there needs to be a different plan in place for different types of team members.
-Positions like sales support, sales management, vice presidents, field sales reps and inside sales reps all need to have their own unique plan.
+Just as there’s no one-size-fits-all sales compensation plan for organizations, there needs to be a different plan in place for different types of team members.
+Positions like sales support, sales management, vice presidents, field sales reps, and inside sales reps all need to have their own unique plan.
 Plus, it’s important to consider experience levels as well.
 Doing so will result in compensation plans that are more appealing to each group.

 Compensation = Performance

 Be sure to only hold one or two of these short-term events per quarter to focus rep behavior and ensure better results.
-And don’t change the sales comp plan partway through the year instead of SPIFs or contests.
+And don’t change the sales comp plan partway through the year.
 This complicates the situation and confuses reps while demotivating them.

 Another option is to add an accelerator to an existing sales compensation plan to drive a specific behavior for a longer time period.
 This motivates salespeople to reach for the higher payoff for attaining sales above quota.